-Stenting is a catheter-based procedure in which a small, expandable wire mesh tube is inserted into a diseased artery, providing a support to hold the artery open.
+Angioplasty and stenting is a catheter-based procedure in which a small, expandable balloon and wire mesh tube is inserted into a diseased artery, providing a support to hold the artery open.
 Stents coated with drugs that may help prevent clotting and restenosis have been approved for use in the United States in people with Congestive Heart Disease (CHD).
 The drugs help fight the tissue and clots that can form inside a stent soon after it has been implanted and promote the growth of smooth arterial tissue over the surface of the stent.

 How does it work?

 Using a catheter, the coronary artery stent and angioplasty balloon are guided to the site of the narrowed vessel.
 The balloon is inflated to expand the stent and then removed from the artery.
 The expanded stents remains in place, keeping the artery open.
 Tissue will completely grow over it within two to three weeks.